bowtie-json-schema/bowtie/docs/contributing.rst

 The code for the documentation is in the :gh:`docs directory of the Bowtie repository <tree/main/docs>`.

-You can build the documentation locally by running on the root of the repository:
+You can build the documentation locally by running following the command on the root of the repository:

 .. code:: sh